Volatility Adjusted Moving Average (VAMA) Indicator for TradingView

 - Time Filter: Avoid trading during low-liquidity hours

-- Volatility Filter: Skip trades when VIX is extremely high (for stocks)
+- Volatility Filter: Skip trades when VIX is above 30 (for stocks)

 - Trend Filter: Use higher timeframe VAMA to filter trade direction